A Reflection on Effective Online Learning: Prom, Malcolm Knowles, and My Dental Hygienist

 “You see,” I noted, without missing a beat, “you actually can learn online.”
 I couldn’t see whether Sudy was smirking behind her mask.

 After the appointment concluded, with the typical admonishment about flossing habits, I left with a realization.
-My hygienist’s story highlighted a common misconception of what online learning looks like: that it is about absorbing dense material on a screen, and taking detailed tests on that content.
-But Sudy’s YouTube experience felt 180-degrees from that, and was a helpful, wonderful experience.
+My hygienist’s story highlighted a common misconception of what online learning looks like: that it is just about absorbing dense material on a screen and taking detailed tests on that content.
+But Sudy’s YouTube experience felt 180-degrees from that, and was instead, a helpful, wonderful experience.

-The educator Malcolm Knowles, postulated some well-known precepts about effective learning for adults (or andragogy, which is distinct from pedagogy, which technically refers to teaching children).
+The educator Malcolm Knowles, postulated some well-known precepts about effective learning for adults (i.e. andragogy).
+There is a common confusion between pedagogy and andragogy: pedagogy technically refers to teaching children, whereas andragogy refers to teaching adults.
 Here are Knowles’ Four Principles of andragogy.

 1. Adults need to be involved in the planning of their instruction